Modjeska Theatre

 Though most original fabrics have been removed, the Modjeska Theatre retains its truncated Grand Drapery at the top of the proscenium in red velour, fringed and tasseled in gold rayon.
 There never were any chandeliers, the major illumination being the cove of a single enormous dome.
 Now, suspended warehouse lights descend from the ceiling to above the area of removed seats.
 The walls are defined by blind arches once covered in damask, now by perforated board in maroon, spray painted with a white stenciling in a diaper pattern.

 The box office and facade have been largely restored even if the 1940’s fluorescent marquee still presides.
 It still gives some night time excitement to this now largely Mexican neighborhood.
 It was closed in May 2010.
-Renovations commenced in 2014 and should be completed in March 2016.
+Renovations commenced in 2014 and planned to be completed in March 2016, those plans were halted.
+In June 2024 plans were proposed to convert the building is a sports hall.

 Contributed by James H. (Jim) Rankin